mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 2\.
 The second item, **a fault of vision**, *timira*, may mean “darkness, blindness, a cataract.”

-Do you know cataract?
+Do you know the *cataract*?
 Eye disease.

 > The ignorant are often compared to people blinded by darkness (see chapter 14g).
 “Ignorance overpowers beings through lack of vision, or through false vision, just as a cataract overpowers the eyes” (VM 583).

 So we are already sickness.

-The other someone called me by telephone.
-He really got angry with me, and with the Zen center, with the Zen students, saying, “You don’t know what kind of people you have!
+The other day, someone called me by telephone.
+He really got angry with me, and with the Zen Center, with Zen Center students, saying, “You don’t know what kind of people you have!
 The people you have in the Zen community are all sick!”
 I really wanted to tell him, “More or less, everybody is sick.” *[Laughter.]* “... including you!”

 He got really angry with me emotionally, that’s why I didn’t say anything.
 Whatever I would say, he couldn’t accept.
 He didn’t understand, so...